 I have already been at work on my 'breakthrough idea', we already are incorporated and we have been generating some revenue.
 Is this program for me?

 We seek innovation in business, and we want to support and discover the entrepreneurs and ideas that have not yet had the opportunity to breakthrough.
 If you have yet to reach $1 million in annual revenue, you are eligible for this program, and we hope you will enter.

-In the past eight years, many of the semi-finalists had launched their businesses and were actively pursuing their breakthrough ideas.
+In the past nine years, many of the semi-finalists had launched their businesses and were actively pursuing their breakthrough ideas.
 The other half were in the R&D stage and / or other stages of business inception.

 I just started working on my idea.
 I don't have employees or revenue - I just have a plan that I'm looking to turn into a business.
 Am I ready for this competition?

 If you have a great idea, a passion to build a business and plan to start up a new business, then this program is for you.

 In the past three years, roughly half of the semi-finalists were at the inception stage and just starting out.